DavidJRichards/TTN_Gateway_Node/README.md

 This in turn calls on the TTN Gateway API that returns data more specific to the gateway.
 This triggers a flow that map the gateways on a map.

-There are several fields of data about the gateway, we are only going  to display the following fields in tables, name, eui, latitude, longitude, rxRate, txRate, updateAt and online.
+There are several fields of data about the gateway, we are only going  to display the following fields in tables, 'name', 'eui', 'latitude', 'longitude', 'rxRate', 'txRate', 'updateAt' and 'onlin'e.

 There are two tables, Gateway Status Offline and Gateway Status Online.
 These tables display all the offline and online gateways, each field is selectable.
 If the field is selected the map zooms to that specific gateway.